Jul 15, 2026

 1. You apply online, over the phone or in a store.
 Maine payday lenders generally require a valid government-issued identification, proof of income, proof of residence and an active checking account.
 They don’t typically conduct a standard credit check or hard inquiry.

 2. The lender reviews your application and offers terms.
-Under the federal Truth in Lending Act (TILA), they must provide a written agreement that clearly discloses the loan’s annual percentage rate (APR), fees, total borrowing costs and repayment terms.
+Under the federal Truth in Lending Act (TILA), they must provide a written agreement that clearly discloses the loan’s APR, fees, total borrowing costs and repayment terms.

 3. You sign your loan agreement and receive your funds.
-Usually, the lender deposits your loan directly into your checking account within 1 to 2 business days.
+Usually, the lender deposits your loan directly into your checking account within one to two business days.
 If you’re in a store, you might receive cash.

 4. The lender collects payment on the agreed-upon due date, usually by depositing a post-dated check or automatically withdrawing the full amount from your checking account.
 If you don’t have enough funds to cover the loan, you could face bank fees and even account closure.